 The presence of interstitial atomic or molecular sodium does not significantly change the absorption spectra of the silica matrices (see right side of Figure \ref{panel_abs_spectr_Na}a).
-In fact, we could not observe any defect states within the optical gap for interstitial sodium atoms, as the absorption spectra are essentially the mere overlap of the spectra of atomic (blue or green lines in the right panel of Figure \ref{panel_abs_spectr_Na}a) or molecular sodium (red line in the right panel of Figure \ref{panel_abs_spectr_Na}a) and the silica matrix.
-By introducing bridging oxygen vacancies into the matrix (see left side of Figure \ref{panel_abs_spectr_Na}b), however, the sodium cluster aggregates near these vacancies and we observed an increase in absorption at about 4-6 eV (see right side of Figure \ref{panel_abs_spectr_Na}b), which is in the range of the experimental results with deep-UV light at about 4.8 eV.\\
+In fact, we could not observe any defect states within the optical gap for interstitial sodium atoms, as the absorption spectra are essentially the mere overlap of the spectra of atomic (blue and green lines in the right panel of Figure \ref{panel_abs_spectr_Na}a) or molecular sodium (red line in the right panel of Figure \ref{panel_abs_spectr_Na}a) and the defect-free silica matrix (yellow line in the right panels of Figure \ref{panel_abs_spectr_Na}a,b).
+However, by introducing bridging oxygen vacancies into the matrix (see left side of Figure \ref{panel_abs_spectr_Na}b), the sodium cluster aggregates near these vacancies and we observed an increase in absorption at about 4-6 eV (see right side of Figure \ref{panel_abs_spectr_Na}b), which is in the range of our experimental results with deep-UV light at about 4.8 eV.\\

-Finally, we have analysed the change in light absorption properties due to the appearance of interstitial (see green atoms in Figure \ref{panel_abs_spectr_Ga}d) and substitutional (see blue atoms in Figure \ref{panel_abs_spectr_Ga}e) gallium atoms, also in the presence of bridging oxygen vacancies.
+Finally, we have analysed the change in light absorption properties due to the presence of interstitial (see green atoms in Figure \ref{panel_abs_spectr_Ga}a) and substitutional (see blue atoms in Figure \ref{panel_abs_spectr_Ga}b) gallium atoms, also in the presence of bridging oxygen vacancies.
 Our simulations show that the substitution of silicon by gallium atoms in the silica matrix leads to the formation of metallic states at the Fermi level (see green and blue lines around 0 eV in Figure \ref{panel_abs_spectr_Ga}c), which makes the material conductive.
 This behaviour is in stark contrast to experimental observations in which gallium-doped silica retains its insulating character.
 Consequently, a simple substitution model for the incorporation of gallium appears to be an unlikely representation of the actual atomic configuration in our samples.\\